timercoin001/BTCT-TimerCoin-PUB/README.md

 If you are testing something that can run on one machine, run with the -regtest option.
 In regression test mode, blocks can be created on-demand; see qa/rpc-tests/ for tests that run in -regtest mode.

-**DEBUG_LOCKORDER**

-Bitcoin Core is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
-Compiling with -DDEBUG_LOCKORDER (configure CXXFLAGS="-DDEBUG_LOCKORDER -g") inserts run-time checks to keep track of which locks are held, and adds warnings to the debug.log file if inconsistencies are detected.